infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

 # Play Therapy

 # Play Assessment:

+- According to a paper that describes the importance of play in development[^3], play is an effective tool to study development in children
+	-  When play is not being controlled by adults children are not inhibited or conscious and, therefore, one can see them at their best.
+	* Play activities help us to know about the child's cognitive abilities.
+	* Play also reflects the child's social development.
 - A paper that studied the interplay of play and cognition[^3], used
 	- Bayley Scales of Infant Development, 2nd edition (BSID-II; Bayley, 1993).
 We used the BSID-II to assess children’s general cognitive development.
 	* Play assessment: used two toy sets to assess play.